 The stack trace reader can simultaneously decode heterogeneous stack traces with lines owned by different applications and the firmware.
-Other debug information files can be appended using the Additional object files option.
-Lines owned by the firmware can be decoded with the firwmare debug information file (optionally made available by your firmware provider).
+Other debug information files can be appended using the option.
+Lines owned by the firmware can be decoded with the firmware debug information file (optionally made available by your firmware provider).